rundeck/docs/docs/learning/howto/use-terraform-provider.md

-# Use Terraform to Automate Rundeck
+# 'How To' Use Terraform to Automate Rundeck

-Terraform (and everything) is awesome...
+Terraform is an open-source infrastructure as code software tool created by HashiCorp.
+Users define and provide data center infrastructure using a declarative configuration language known as HashiCorp Configuration Language, or optionally JSON.

+[The Rundeck Terraform provider](https://registry.terraform.io/providers/rundeck/rundeck/latest/docs) allows Terraform to create and configure Projects, Jobs and Keys in Rundeck.
+The project resource allows Rundeck projects to be managed by Terraform.
+In Rundeck a project is the container object for a set of jobs and the configuration for which servers those jobs can be run on.

 ## Pre-Requisites